2017 August A. Rendigs National Products Liability Moot Court Competition

-The 26th Annual August A. Rendigs, Jr. National Moot Court Competition is the only national competition devoted to products liability law.
+The 30th Annual August A. Rendigs, Jr. National Moot Court Competition is the only national competition devoted to products liability law.
 The competition honors Mr. August A. Rendigs, Jr. (1895-1988), one of Cincinnati’s most respected trial lawyers.
 This competition is open to thirty teams from ABA-accredited law schools.

 Each competing team will write one appellate brief and argue both on and off-brief.
 All participants are required to argue at least once during the three preliminary rounds.
 Based on preliminary round performance, teams will be selected to advance to the elimination rounds.

 In addition to the competition, we host a semi-formal dinner banquet on the first night of the competition at the historic Hilton Netherlands Plaza Hotel.
-The Netherlands Plaza is a fixture of Cincinnati history, built into Carew Tower, the tallest building in Cincinnati, its design and construction was done in an effort to rival the Waldorf-Astoria Hotel in New York City.
+The Netherlands Plaza is a fixture of Cincinnati history, built into Carew Tower, the second-tallest building in Cincinnati, its design and construction was done in an effort to rival the Waldorf-Astoria Hotel in New York City.
 It is a fine example of French Art Deco architecture and serves some of the best food and drinks in the city.

 We hope you will join us for this year’s competition.
 For more information or if you have any questions of concerns, please contact Jim Barbiere at 513-646-5883 and Whitney Crim at 937-694-7460.
 They can be reached by email at Rendigsmootcourtcompetition@gmail.com.